Radial Duality Part I: Foundations: Introduction

 \paragraph{Uniqueness of the radial transformation.} From our construction of the radial transformation, it is natural to ask if other interesting transformations of optimization problems can be given by reshaping the epigraph of a function.
 Under some basic assumptions (primarily that the reshaping is invertible and convexity preserving), there are only two transformations of this form, up to affine transformations: the trivial duality between maximizing a function and minimizing its negative and the nontrivial duality given by the radial transformation.
 These results are similar in spirit to the characterization of order isomorphisms by~\cite{Artstein2012}.

-\paragraph{Outline} Section~\ref{sec:set-transform} develops theory for the radial point and set transformations on $\varSpace\times \RR_{++}$.
+\paragraph{Outline} In the remainder of this introduction, we sketch the usage of this radial machinery for constrained optimization and introduce needed notations.
+Section~\ref{sec:set-transform} develops theory for the radial point and set transformations on $\varSpace\times \RR_{++}$.
 Informed by this, Section~\ref{sec:function-transform} derives the core theory establishing the radial function transformations.
 Then Section~\ref{sec:optimization} develops the calculus and optimality relationships between the primal~\eqref{eq:base-problem} and radial dual~\eqref{eq:radial-problem}.
 Lastly, Section~\ref{sec:axioms} shows that this radial framework is the unique transformation of nonnegative-valued optimization problems of its type.

+The second part of this work~\cite{Grimmer2021-part2} uses the radial theory developed here to design new ``radial'' first-order optimization methods.
+These methods avoid assumptions of Lipschitz continuity and the use orthogonal projections all together instead only relying on cheaper gauge evaluations.
+Convergence theory and some promising preliminary numerical results are presented there.